Your Honor (American TV series)

 Your Honor is an American drama television series starring Bryan Cranston, adapted from the Israeli TV series Kvodo.
-It premiered on Showtime on December 6, 2020, and ended on March 19, 2023.
-While ordered as a miniseries, in August 2021, the series was renewed for a second season that premiered on January 15, 2023.
+It premiered on Showtime on December 6, 2020.
+While ordered as a miniseries, in August 2021, the series was renewed for a second season that premiered on January 15, 2023, and ended on March 19, 2023.
 In July 2022, it was reported that the second season would be its last.

 Premise

 Season 1: Michael Desiato is a prominent and respected New Orleans judge.
 When his teenage son Adam kills another teenager in an accidental hit-and-run collision, Michael encourages his son to turn himself in, but quickly changes his mind when he discovers the boy his son killed was the son of a mob kingpin.
 Michael decides to protect his son, igniting a dangerous game of lies, secrets, and difficult choices with tragic and fatal consequences.

 Season 2: After the events of Season 1, Michael moves on to try to finally put an end to the mob that has ruined the lives of so many.
 Meanwhile, an enemy of the mob, a drug cartel known as the Desire Gang, makes its move, which risks causing past truths to come to light.
 Michael is forced to make difficult decisions as he becomes an undercover agent spying on the mob while seeking the culprit(s) behind the death of his wife.
 Past consequences intrude, leading Michael down a dangerous path.